bikashdehury919/RobotFramework/README.md

 Introduction
 ------
-* The RobotFramework_BAU is designed using Robot Framework
+* The Test Automation Framework is designed using Robot Framework
 * Robot Framework is a generic open-source automation framework.
 It can be used for test automation and robotic process automation (RPA).
 * Robot Framework is open and extensible.
 Robot Framework can be integrated with virtually any other tool to create powerful and flexible automation solutions.
 * Robot Framework is free to use without licensing costs.